Exact solutions for diffusive transport on heterogeneous growing domains: Discussion and conclusions

 The work presented here may be extended in several directions.
 We have only considered linearly diffusive processes (i.e. random motion of the agents).
 However, many processes exhibit characteristics attributable to nonlinear diffusion, such as compact support and a finite rate of spread \cite{johnston2017,li2022,vazquez2007}.
 These characteristics are particularly relevant for growing domains, as the relationship between the rate of spread and the rate of domain growth dictates whether it is possible for agents to reach the external domain boundary.
 It is instructive to determine which nonlinear diffusivity functions permit exact solutions following the transformation techniques presented here.
 Similarly, many biological processes require the inclusion of a reaction term to accurately capture the underlying population dynamics \cite{johnston2017}.
 It is unclear which classes of reaction terms would admit exact solutions under the transformations examined here; however, it is possible that non-classical transformation techniques may yield analytical progress \cite{bradshaw2019}.
+Here we have focused on one-dimensional processes.
+However, for diffusive processes on single growing domains, exact results have been derived for higher dimensions \cite{simpson2015b,johnston2023}.
+An investigation into the domain geometries that permit exact solutions for multiple growing domains in higher dimensions would be instructive.
+In the model considered, there are two key timescales on each domain: the timescale of domain growth and the timescale of diffusive motion, which are accounted for via the transformation of the spatial and temporal variables.
+It would be of interest to investigate whether the approach developed here can be applied in the case where an additional timescale is present due to, for example, chemotactic motion \cite{simpson2006}.